michelson/needish-gem/pkg/needish-0.0.9/README.txt

 (The MIT License)

-Copyright (c) 2008 FIXME full name
+Copyright (c) 2008 FIXME Miguel Michelson Martinez

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the